 To download a high-resolution image of Jon Schweppe, click here.
 Please credit americanprinciplesproject.org in your use.
 For additional media-related questions, please contact: firstname.lastname@example.org.

 Paul Dupont joined American Principles Project in the spring of 2013, first as an intern and then full time as operations manager.
 He now serves as APP’s communications director, helping to manage and execute the organization’s public relations and press strategy.
+He also co-authored the APP report Family First: Reclaiming the GOP’s Forgotten Constituency.

-Chris Madden serves as the Deputy Director of Development for the American Principles Project.
+Chris Madden serves as the Director of Development for the American Principles Project.
 In this role, he assists in planning and implementing fundraising efforts to support the organization.

 Prior to APP, Chris worked in development and advancement in collegiate athletics.
 He has also worked for several political non-profits and served as a field director for state elections in South Carolina.
 He is a native of North Carolina and holds a master’s degree from Liberty University.